Who doesn’t know Camp Nou, the home stadium of FC Barcelona? Everyone does.

-For decades rival teams have arrived at Camp Nou only to lose their matches and go back home.
+For decades rival teams have arrived at Camp Nou only to lose their matches and return home.

-This Spanish football club and it’s home stadium is so popular that there is a Camp Nou Experience tour built around it.
-And believe it or not, almost 2 million tourists attend this tour in Barcelona, annually.
+This Spanish football club and its home stadium are so popular that a Camp Nou Experience tour is built around it.

-If you love FC Barcelona or Barca as its also known as you may want to try this self-guided tour of the Camp Nou stadium and its museum.
+If you love FC Barcelona or Barca, as it’s popularly known, you may want to try this self-guided tour of the Camp Nou stadium and its Museum.